openshift-labs/learn-katacoda/workshops/workshop-1/01-exploring-the-cli-and-web-console.md

 ### Exercise: Login Using the Web Console

 OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
-In this interactive learning portal, to the right of this description you should initially see a terminal window.
+In this interactive learning environment, to the right of this description you should initially see a terminal window.
 To access the web console, click on the _Dashboard_ button above the terminal window.
 You can switch back to the terminal by clicking on the _Terminal_ button.

 The actual URL of the web console for your environment is: